Bully Merle

 Skin problems:

-It is important to note that not all American Bully Merles will develop these health problems, and many individuals with the gene may live long healthy lives.
-However, it is crucial for owners of American Bully Merles to be aware of these potential health concerns and to work closely with a veterinarian to monitor for any potential problems.
+It is important to note that not all Merle Bullies will develop these health problems, and many individuals with the gene may live long healthy lives.
+However, it is important for owners of Merle Bullies to be aware of these potential health concerns and to work closely with a veterinarian to monitor for any potential problems.

 What Can and Should Be Done to Stop American Bully Merles From Being Bred?